The reality is there are only two fundamental ways to get your art to market.

 You should pay close attention to how much control you have when you are enjoying success.
 If all your sales are from galleries or leads from Facebook, Pinterest, or some other third-party channel, you are at risk.
 None of those channels put you first.
 Any of them can just shut you down for no reason.
 You get no recourse when this happens.

-It’s good to be wary of relying on third-party distribution.
-The more your future success is tied to them, the more you must maintain vigilance regarding using them.
+Being wary of relying on third-party distribution is good.
+The more your future success is tied to them, the more you must maintain vigilance regarding using distributors.

 What you need to understand is you have the power.
 It may not feel like it if you are struggling with sales, but it’s true.

 You may not feel the power because you have a fixable marketing problem.

 If your art sells well when seen by enough qualified buyers and you aren’t selling, then you have a common, fixable marketing problem — not enough qualified buyers viewing your art.
 This problem is a likely reason why you don’t feel you have any power.

 The August 2015 issue of Art World News, (which is unfortunately not available online any longer) had an article from George Leeson, a 30-year veteran of the art print market.
 He is the owner of Image Conscious.

 Founded in 1980, Image Conscious is one of the industry’s most successful art print/poster publishing operations.
 The article is a worthy read.
 For that matter, so is the entire magazine

 In his cover story, Good-Bye ‘80–20,’ Hello ‘Long Tail’, article George makes this eye-opening statement: